MrRonnie/Warehouse-Management-Client/README.md

 ## Features

 This website has some pages.
-Some pages are public and some are protected,which means user needs to be logged in to access those features.
+Some pages are public and some are protected with private routes, which means user needs to be logged in to access those features and need a valid account.

 | Pages            | Details                                                 |
 | ---------------- | ------------------------------------------------------- |